box/box-python-sdk/docs/config-sharing-implementation.md

 ## Error Handling

-The implementation includes comprehensive error handling:
+The implementation raises:

-- `ValueError`: Raised for unsupported auth types or missing credentials
+- `ValueError`: for unsupported auth types or missing credentials
-- `TypeError`: Raised for invalid parameter types

 Note: Since `boxsdk` and `box_sdk_gen` are always installed together, import errors for `box_sdk_gen` should not occur in practice.